tpollard64/Nvidia-RTX-Hero/README.md

- Nvidai RTX 3090 Add to cart bot.
+ Nvidai RTX 3090 add to cart bot.

 Find 3090 and 3080 cards in stock at Newegg or Bestbuy